run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

 !!!
 Note
     To be able to manipulate Projects, you must have _Editor_ access.
 See the "Users" Area

-*   Login to the Projects area of the Run:AI user interface at `<company-name>.run.ai`.
+*   Login to the Projects area of the Run:ai user interface at `<company-name>.run.ai`.
 *   On the top right, select "Add New Project"
 *   Choose a Project name and a Project quota
 *   Press "Save"